Actions of Ore extensions and growth of polynomial $H$-identities: -module algebras and their generalizations

+(Since the expression is linear in $a$ and $b$, it is sufficient to check it only for homogeneous $a,b$.)
+Note that $(h_t)_{t\in T}$ is a basis in $F^T$.
+Again by the linearity we get~(\ref{EqGeneralizedHopf}) for every $h\in F^T$, and $A$ is an algebra with a generalized $F^T$-action. \end{example}

 Let $A$ be an algebra with a generalized $H$-action for some associative algebra $H$ with $1$ over a field $F$.
 We say that a subspace $V\subseteq A$ is \textit{invariant} under the $H$-action if $HV=V$, i.e. $V$ is an $H$-submodule.
-If $A^2\ne 0$ and $A$ has no non-trivial two-sided $H$-invariant ideals, we say that $A$ is \textit{$H$-simple}.
 Denote by $J^H(A)$ the maximal nilpotent $H$-invariant two-sided ideal of $A$.
 We call $J^H(A)$ the \textit{$H$-radical} of $A$.
 If $A$ is Noetherian (e.g. Artinian or even finite-dimensional), then $J^H(A)$ always exists.

-Now we prove the following lemma which is a weak form of the Wedderburn~--- Mal'cev theorem for $H$-radicals and plays the crucial role in the article:
+If $A^2\ne 0$ and $A$ has no non-trivial two-sided $H$-invariant ideals, we say that $A$ is \textit{$H$-simple}.